Daejee/InvestorConnector/replit.md

 - June 18, 2025.
 Implemented complete edit functionality for investors with PATCH API route
 - June 18, 2025.
 Fixed table layout to ensure action buttons are fully visible with proper column spacing
 - June 19, 2025.
 Optimized main layout spacing by reducing left margin from ml-64 to ml-28 for tighter content alignment
+- June 19, 2025.
+Created complete Meetings system with date, investor selection, and place tracking (NDR/Conference, In Office, Other)
+- June 19, 2025.
+Fixed backend API validation for proper date handling in meeting creation and updates
+- June 19, 2025.
+Updated terminology from "Meeting Logs" to "Meetings" throughout navigation and UI components
+- June 19, 2025.
+Implemented full CRUD operations for meetings with proper TypeScript types and form validation
 ```

 ## User Preferences